Preschool Learning Center

 “My son had the privilege of attending PLC for both the 3s class and the 4s preschool class.
 I cannot say enough wonderful things about this facility.
 From the moment my husband and I walked in, we were welcomed and shown around the entire place and it immediately felt like a second home.
 After 2 years, we were saddened to leave and start our new adventure in Kindergarten, but I couldn’t have asked for a better place to get my son ready.
 He learned so much, and grew from his great experiences there.
 The faculty is so nurturing and loving and the amazingly low ratio of 8:2 students/teachers in the 3s to 10:2 students/teachers in the 4s allows them to work with each student individually.

 When we went for his Kindergarten screening, he took 3 sections of tests and scored 72/81!
 They said he did excellent, especially in the “concepts” section where he scored 27 out of 27 where many other kids were scoring 18!
 I felt so proud, but also so grateful that he had such a great place and teacher the past 2 years!
 Thank you for everything you have done, I love PLC!!!”

 Clarissa Moore (3's Teacher)

-Dana Patterson (PLC Director and Super Stars 4’s Teacher )
+Dana Patterson (PLC Director and Shooting Stars 4’s Teacher )

 Dana is a native of Bowling Green and WKU alumna.
 She holds a Bachelor's in Elementary Education with experience teaching third grade before coming to The Preschool Learning Center.
 She began teaching the four-year-old class in 2006.
 Due to the demand for a high quality program such as the PLC, a second four-year-old class was offered.
 Dana is involved in other ministries as well.
 She is married to Rev. Chris Patterson, the pastor of St. James United Methodist Church.
 She is the mother to Alex, Cierra and Ben (a graduate of PLC).
 Dana has been the director of PLC for 8 years.